h2oai/sparkling-water/doc/src/site/sphinx/deployment/backends.rst

 In the internal backend, an H2O cluster is created automatically during the ``H2OContext.getOrCreate`` call.
 Because it's not technically possible to get the number of executors in Spark, we try to discover all executors at the initiation of ``H2OContext``, and we start the H2O instance inside of each discovered executor.
-This solution is easiest to deploy; however when Spark or YARN kills the executor the whole H2O cluster goes down since H2O does not support high availability.
+This solution is easiest to deploy; however, when Spark or YARN kills the executor the whole H2O cluster goes down since H2O does not support high availability.

 The internal backend is the default behavior for Sparkling Water.
-The alternative is external backend.
-The behaviour can be changed via the Spark configuration property ``spark.ext.h2o.backend.cluster.mode`` by specifying either ``external`` or ``internal``.
+The alternative is the external backend.
+The behavior can be changed via the Spark configuration property ``spark.ext.h2o.backend.cluster.mode`` by specifying either ``external`` or ``internal``.
 It is also possible to change the type of the backend on our configuration object , ``H2OConf``. ``H2OConf`` is a simple wrapper around ``SparkConf`` and inherits all properties in the Spark configuration.

-Here we show a few examples on how ``H2OContext`` can be started with the internal backend.
+Here we show a few examples of how ``H2OContext`` can be started with the internal backend.

 Explicitly specify internal backend on ``H2OConf``: